DELETE Statement in SQL

 An example of using JOIN with DELETE statement

 The JOIN clause enables combining different tables in the RDBMS that are related by common fields.
-The JOIN clause is generally used with the SELECT statement for retrieving data.

-You may also use JOIN clause with the DELETE statement.
+You may also use the JOIN clause with the DELETE statement.
 See an example query below where I joined two tables – sto_employees and sto_orders by an INNER JOIN clause.

 DELETE EMP FROM sto_employees EMP